 Like everything in life, it’s all about getting adjusted to where you are.
-At first it was somewhat difficult getting adjusted to the climate and the culture, but the people here are very kind and respectful.
-The food is a little different, but good.
+At first, it was somewhat difficult getting adjusted to the climate and the culture, but the people here are very kind and respectful.
+The food is a little different but good.
 I do miss the food from Colombia, though!

-My teammates have learned my style of play and try to take advantage of my long passes and play between lines.
-My coach has confidence in me playing both as a central defender or a defensive midfielder, which is great.
+My teammates have learned my style of play and try to take advantage of my long passes and play between the lines.
+My coach has confidence in me playing both as a central defender and a defensive midfielder, which is great.
 Vitally, I feel that I have learned to play more as a team player since arriving in Sweden.

 You mentioned your teammates briefly when answering the previous question – how’s your relationship with them?

 The relationship with my teammates is good, we all get on well and I think they like the vibrant, happy mood I bring to the dressing room – this is a trait of Columbians!